How emerging markets have changed over the past 20 years

 South Korea has also seen its weight in the index rise markedly, from 5.5% in 1998 to 9.4% today.
 In part due to the rise of China, markets such as Mexico, Brazil and South Africa have seen their significance in the index moderate.

 Meanwhile Russia, which had a weight of 0.9% in 1998, in the wake of the Russian financial crisis, saw its share rise to 8.4% in 2008, only to fall to 3.7% in 2018.
-These fluctuations reflect an initial recovery in the economy, crude oil price movements and later, the rise in geopolitical tensions, with the US and European Union implementing sanctions on the market.
+These fluctuations reflect an initial recovery in the economy, crude oil price movements and later, the rise in geopolitical tensions, with the US and European Union implementing sanctions on the country.

 Another notable change was in 2014 when the Middle Eastern markets of the UAE and Qatar were included in the MSCI Emerging Markets Index.

-Other markets meanwhile have exited the index altogether.
+Other countries meanwhile have exited the index altogether.
 Venezuela, for example, was removed from the index in 2006 and Sri Lanka (which was later added to the MSCI Frontier Markets Index) was removed in 2001.
 The case of Venezuela highlights the importance of market access in determining EM status.
-Foreign exchange restrictions, introduced by the government, together with low levels of liquidity were significant obstacles for foreign investors, and were the main triggers for the market’s removal.
+Foreign exchange restrictions, introduced by the government, together with low levels of liquidity were significant obstacles for foreign investors, and were the main triggers for the country’s removal.
 Jordan, Argentina and Morocco were reclassified to the MSCI Frontier Markets in 2008, 2009 and 2013 respectively.

 Conversely, Israel was reclassified to developed market status in 2010, moving into the MSCI World Index.
 Greece also entered the MSCI World, following an upgrade in 2001.
 It was subsequently taken back to emerging markets status in 2013, post the government-debt crisis.